rahulkumarborah/tejasupmanyu.dev/src/pages/you-probably-dont-need-redux/index.md

 Yes, It is meant to be a global data store but the term `global data store` is often translated as a state to hold every state, value, data and signal.
 That is wrong, and It is a slippery slope, goes 0 to 100 quite fast and soon enough you find yourself working on an application with absolutely messed up global state, where when a new guy onboards he doesn’t know which reducer to use data from because there are multiple copies or derived states.

 People often get used to the fact that they’ve to make changes in 3 files whenever something changes, why???
 That’s a pain, we’ve got accustomed to and as the size of application or scope increases this only gets worse.
-Every change becomes incrementally difficult because you don’t want to break existing things and you end up abusing redux further.
+Every change becomes incrementally difficult because you don’t want to break existing things and you end up abusing Redux further.

 When that stage comes, we often like to blame React and Redux for the meaty boilerplate it asks of you to write.